 - Decorate with desired toppings.
 Freeze for 6 hours or overnight.
 Keep frozen until serving time.
 Slice and enjoy!
 Keep any leftovers frozen.

-This post contains affiliate links to the following products I use / recommend for this recipe: edible rose buds, rosewater, 4″ cake pan and 5″ cake pan, silicone liners, Vitamix 1, and Vitamix 2, natural food coloring, and the Just Blends powders if you use the coupon code UB10% to get a 10% discount off your purchase.
+This post contains affiliate links to the following products I use / recommend for this recipe: edible rose buds, rosewater, 4″ cake pan and 5″ cake pan, silicone liners, Vitamix 1, and Vitamix 2, natural food coloring, raw cashews, maple syrup, full fat coconut milk, raw ground vanilla bean, salt, a food processor, and the Just Blends powders if you use the coupon code UB10% to get a 10% discount off your purchase.